intel/xpumanager/doc/xpum_win_user_guide.md

 # Intel(R) XPU Manager Windows CLI User Guide
 This guide describes how to use Intel(R) XPU Manager Windows CLI tool to manage Intel GPU devices on Windows Server OS.
+The GPU driver version on Windows should be 31.0.101.3902 or newer.

 ## Intel(R) XPU Manager Windows CLI main features